COVID-19 on P.E.I.: What's happening Thursday, June 3 | CBC News

 Elsewhere in the Atlantic region Wednesday:

-- Nova Scotia has 17 new cases and confirmed two new COVID-related deaths, both men in their 60s.
-The province has 311 active cases, including 15 people in intensive care units.
+- Nova Scotia reported 25 new cases and confirmed its youngest COVID-19 fatality so far, a man in his 30s.
+There are 273 active cases.

-- Newfoundland and Labrador confirmed 17 new cases of COVID-19 as well.
-The province has 90 active cases.
+- New Brunswick has 16 new cases, and 146 active cases.
+A person in their 70s alsodied of COVID-19 in the Fredericton region.

-- New Brunswick has 12 new cases, and 140 active cases.
-Also, the province wants people to book vaccine appointments quickly so that it can open up for visitors from P.E.I. and Newfoundland and Labrador by June 7 as planned.
+- Newfoundland and Labrador confirmed six new cases of COVID-19 for a total of 90 active cases.

 Also in the news